 Activity 4: Hear the Cannon Shot

 Rather than recommending just one of them (which is hard as I don’t have a favourite) I would suggest browsing Cuba Junky’s directory of casas particulares instead.
-The directory can be downloaded as an app and is an excellent guide.
+Downloaded as an app, it’s an excellent guide.
 Follow this link for more details on booking a Casa Particular with kids.

 1 Great Place to Eat in Havana with Kids: Paladar La Guarida

 Raul Castro’s economic reform programme also permitted people to turn their homes into private restaurants (paladares).
 Hidden behind a crumbling exterior in Old Havana is one of Cuba’s most popular, Paladar La Guarida.
-It was made famous by the Oscar-nominated movie Fresca y Chocolate and its bright yellow walls are covered with photos from the film as well as celebrities who have dined here.
+It was made famous by the Oscar-nominated movie Fresca y Chocolate.
+Its bright yellow walls are covered with photos from the film as well as celebrities who have dined here.

 For more help planning your trip to Havana or elsewhere in Cuba, click here for Globetotting’s full, in-depth guide to Cuba With Kids.